NACoDigTeam/naco-tables/naco-playbook.md

 ## County Tech Xchange
-**Section:** County Practices (Technology) **Audience:** Open to CIOs, IT directors, CISOs, and county IT staff from NACo member counties Engagement Details: Ongoing access with monthly updates and virtual engagement opportunities
+**Section:** County Practices (Technology) **Audience:** Open to CIOs, IT directors, CISOs, and county IT staff from NACo member counties **Frequency:** Ongoing access with monthly updates and virtual engagement opportunities **Status:** Active and open to new members
-**Frequency:**
-**Status:** Active and open to new members

 **Website:** [Visit Page](https://www.naco.org/page/county-tech-xchange)